VK 30.01 (H): Development

 In 1937 the German Army Ordnance Office (Heereswaffenamt) had ordered the design of 30-tonne tanks from Henschel, MAN SE, and Daimler-Benz that would succeed the Panzer IV medium tank for infantry support, and was to be produced by Krupp.
 To that end it would carry either the same short-barrelled 7.5 cm KwK 37 gun of the Panzer IV or a tank-mounted version of the 10.5cm leFH18/40 L/28 howitzer.
 In October 1941, Krupp was asked if the 7.5 cm KwK 40 could be mounted, but the answer was negative, not without many modifications.
 Alternatively, the long barreled 5 cm KwK 39 or L/50 was able to be mounted instead of the short 7.5cm cannon or the 10.5cm cannon.
 The overall scheme of the design was similar to the Panzer IV but larger and it used overlapping wheels.

 The first VK 30.01 delivered to Henschel was delivered as a hull without a turret.
 A further three chassis were completed by 1942 but none received turrets.

 In 1941, the German Army requirements for armour increased and Henschel redesigned to give the VK 36.01 (H).
 Two of the hulls left from the VK 30 project were reused to construct the 12.8 cm Selbstfahrlafette auf VK 30.01(H) "Sturer Emil" Panzerjäger vehicles.

 In 1942, the development of the type was cancelled in favour of the development of the heavier and more advanced VK 45.01 (H) project, which in turn became the Tiger I prototype.
-The remaining turretless hulls remained in Henschel's factory in Haustenbek and were used as recovery, training and test vehicles.
+The remaining turretless hulls remained in Henschel's factory in Haustenbeck and were used as recovery, training and test vehicles.
 Six of the proposed VK 30.01 (H) turrets were used in permanent fortifications of the Atlantic and West Wall.